· Click here to check out Coach Slade on Facebook

-Scott Slade, who was promoted to associate head coach for distance and cross country in July 2011, is in his seventh year as a member of the UTSA’s coaching staff.
+Scott Slade, who was promoted to associate head coach for distance and cross country in July 2011, is in his eighth year as a member of the UTSA’s coaching staff.

-This past cross country season saw the women fall just short of their first conference championship in 16 years.
-The closest finish in Western Athletic Conference history saw Idaho edge the Roadrunners by just three points.
-Alyssa Diaz (third) and Nina Herrera (seventh) both raced to first-team All-WAC laurels, while Emily Perez (11th) and Samantha Fish (13th) were second-team honorees.
+The 2012 cross country season saw the women fall just short of their first league title in 16 years.
+The closest finish in WAC history saw Idaho edge the Roadrunners by just three points.
+Alyssa Diaz (third) and Nina Herrera (seventh) both raced to first-team all-conference laurels, while Emily Perez (11th) and Samantha Fish (13th) were second-team honorees.
 UTSA wrapped up its season with a fifth-place finish at the NCAA South Central Regional, which was the program’s best showing since winning the 1996 NCAA District VI title and advancing to the national meet.
 Herrera (18th) and Diaz (25th) led the way with all-region performances.

-Slade helped lead the UTSA men to a Southland Conference indoor/outdoor championship sweep last spring and the women recorded their best outdoor finish (second) in 15 years.
-He also guided Chrisshun Jamerson (indoor 800m), Dana Mecke (1,500m) and the women’s distance medley relay of Isabel Balbontin, Grace Williamson, Nina Herrera and Alyssa Diaz to league titles.
-All told, 11 of his athletes (six women/five men) raced to all-conference honors.
-Additionally, the men’s DMR of Cole Reveal, Jamerson, Brady Hand and Albert Cardenas also broke the Southland’s 16-year old record at the New Balance Invitational.
+Slade helped lead the UTSA men to a Southland Conference indoor/outdoor championship sweep in 2012 and the women recorded their best outdoor finish (second) in 15 years.
+He guided Chrisshun Jamerson (indoor 800m), Dana Mecke (1,500m) and the women’s distance medley relay of Isabel Balbontin, Grace Williamson, Herrera and Diaz to league titles.
+Eleven of his athletes (six women/five men) raced to all-conference honors and the men’s DMR of Cole Reveal, Jamerson, Hand and Albert Cardenas broke the Southland’s 16-year old record at the New Balance Invitational.

 That came on the heels of Reveal racing to All-South Central Region honors during the cross country season.
 Reveal (eighth) and Cardenas (ninth) finished among the top 10 at the Southland Cross Country Championships, which gave them all-conference honors, and that helped the Roadrunners place third for the second year in a row.